Okipa/laravel-table/README.md

 You will have to intercept this event from a JS script and manage the action confirmation prompt from your favorite modal/toast library.

 When confirmed, you'll have to emit a new `table:row:action:confirmed` Livewire event that will trigger the action execution.
-You'll have to pass it the following parameters:
+You'll have to pass it the following arguments:
 1. The value returned from the `key` method of your row action
 2. The related model primary